The Dark Side of Rich Rewards: Understanding and Mitigating Noise in VLM Rewards: False Positives From Cosine Similarity

-\textbf{The Issue of Composition Insensitivity}\quad Composition insensitivity in cosine similarity metrics gives rise to two issues: (1) \emph{rewarding incomplete task execution} -- cosine similarity may incorrectly reward partial task completion, as even incomplete trajectories can receive high similarity score in the embedding space.
-For instance, in a task to ``pick up a tool, then fix a machine,'' the model might prematurely reward the agent for merely picking up the tool, neglecting the crucial repair action.
-We also observed this phenomenon particularly in the \emph{Montezuma} environment, where RL agents tend to \emph{hack} the reward system by focusing on the easiest actions that yield rewards (e.g., moving towards a direction) rather than executing more complex, timely actions. \textbf{Eventually, this leads to an overestimation of the agent's progress towards the ultimate goal.} (2) \emph{insensitivity to the ordering of execution} -- cosine similarity often fails to adequately penalize incorrect execution sequences.
-In a safety protocol requiring an agent to ``turn off the machinery, then perform maintenance,'' the metric might assign high rewards based merely on the presence of relevant actions, disregarding their order.
+\textbf{The Issue of Composition Insensitivity}\quad One might wonder why composition insensitivity persists despite using a pointer mechanism (\aref{ireward_procedure}) that enforces sequential instruction order.
+The issue arises because sentences $l$ in the instruction sequence $L$ are not always \emph{atomic}: a single instruction like ``tidy the room before leaving'' may implicitly encode multiple sub-tasks.
+While the pointer ensures progress through high-level steps, it does not help the VLM parse the internal structure of complex, non-atomic instructions.
+As a result, ``composition insensitivity'' emerges, misaligning the agent's trajectory and undermining reward accuracy.
+Unfortunately, \textbf{even state-of-the-art natural language understanding models struggle with decomposing atomic sentences without losing critical sequential or contextual information} \citep{dziri2024faith}.
+Under this circumstance, composition insensitivity in cosine similarity metrics gives rise to two issues: (1) \emph{rewarding incomplete task execution} -- cosine similarity may incorrectly reward incomplete task execution by giving high scores even when critical steps are missing.
+We observed this phenomenon particularly in the \emph{Montezuma} environment, where RL agents tend to \emph{hack} the reward system by focusing on the easiest actions that yield rewards (e.g., moving towards a direction) rather than executing more complex, timely actions. \textbf{Eventually, this leads to an overestimation of the agent's progress towards the ultimate goal} (see \cref{fig:false_positive_issue} bottom left).
+(2) \emph{insensitivity to the ordering of execution} -- VLM models often fails to adequately penalize incorrect execution sequences, rather, it assigns high rewards based merely on the presence of relevant actions, disregarding their order (see \cref{fig:false_positive_issue} top right).
 In contrast to some advancements in language models, compact visual and sentence embeddings from multimodal VLMs remain largely insensitive to sequential information \citep{pham2020out}.
-When the task is order-sensitive, executing actions in the wrong sequence prolongs the path towards the goal state, as agents need to re-attempt the correct order.

-Figure~\ref{fig:false_positive_issue} illustrates various scenarios where false positive rewards are erroneously assigned.
-To empirically demonstrate the issue, Section~\ref{sec:experiments_on_existence} presents experiments on these issues and their impact on agent learning in sparse reward environments.
+When the task is order-sensitive, executing actions in the wrong sequence prolongs the path towards the goal state, as agents need to re-attempt the correct order --- yet the VLM's reward may still incentivize the agent to continue with the incorrect sequence.
+We empirically demonstrate these issues in Section~\ref{sec:experiments_on_existence}, showing their substantial impact on agent learning in sparse reward environments.

-\subsection{Experiments on Reward Noise Impact}
+\section{Experiments on Reward Noise Impact}